ontopic-vkg/ontopic-helm/docs/k3d-cluster-example.md

 Follow the steps in the [Readme file](../README.md).

-### Access Ontopic Studio
+### Access Ontopic Suite

-You should be able to access Ontopic Studio at http://ontopic.local:8080
+You should be able to access Ontopic Suite at http://ontopic.local:8080